grandmasterabhirautela/Computer-Networks/README.md

    - **Examples**: Bluetooth connections between a smartphone and a wireless headset.

 ### Network Topologies
+Network topology specifies the layout of a computer network.
+It shows how devices and cables are connected to each other.

-Network topology refers to the physical or logical arrangement of devices and connections in a network.
+Network topology refers to the physical or logical arrangement of devices and connections in a network. <br>
 Common topologies include:

 1. **Star Topology**:
    - **Description**: All devices are connected to a central hub or switch.